pywinrt/pywinrt/docs/types.rst

 WinRT Type system has a ``[Flags]`` attribute that indicates if an enum is treated as bit flags or not.
-Enum types without this attribute are projected as an :class:`enum.IntEnum` type or if the ``[Flags]`` attribute is present, the type is projected as an :class:`enum.IntFlags` type.
+Enum types without this attribute are projected as an :class:`enum.IntEnum` type or if the ``[Flags]`` attribute is present, the type is projected as an :class:`enum.IntFlag` type.

 For arrays and buffers containing enums, use the ``"i"`` format string for regular enums and ``"I"`` for flags.